RRG38/RRG38/README.md

 - 👋 Hi, my name is Ryan Garren and I live in Thornton, Colorado.
 - 👀 I’m interested in becoming a part of a positive and engaging dev team.
-- 🌱 I’m currently learning PERN full-stack through the DevMountain Web Dev Bootcamp a part of Strayer University.
+- 🌱 I’m currently learning PERN full-stack through the DevMountain Web Dev Bootcamp.
 - 💞️ I’m looking to collaborate on anything that I can help bring my ideas and energy to the web in a positive way.
 - 📫 How to reach me:  Email is rryangarren@gmail.com   Cellphone is (720)220-0006